 Illuminates when the fuel cap may not be properly installed.
 Continued driving with this light on may cause the Service engine soon warning light to come on.
+Refer to Fuel filler cap in the Maintenance and Specifications chapter.

 Check gage: Illuminates when any of the following conditions has occurred: